khast3x/khast3x.github.io/_posts/2018-02-05-Android-Quad9.md

 This will update all blacklists that come out of the box, mixing advertisement and malicious hosts.

-Now switch to the "DNS" tab and add quad9 ```9.9.9.9``` as your desired DNS server.
+Now switch to the "DNS" tab and add quad9 ```9.9.9.9``` as your desired DNS server using the "+" button.
-Save and select it.
+Save, disable defaults, enable Quad9.

 *The picture below shows the configuration edit page, and what it should look like once activated.*
 ![quad9](https://github.com/khast3x/khast3x.github.io/blob/master/assets/demo/quad9_all.jpg?raw=true)